 The Lodge is a members-only social club, so you’ll need to sign up for a membership on-site before being able to play any cash games or tournaments.
 Coming by the day before a tournament you plan to play (especially during slower times of day) to become a member is probably a wise move.

-Registration for LCS tournaments opens two weeks prior to the series, so you can also come buy-in to tournaments ahead of time.
+Registration for series tournaments opens two weeks prior to the series, so you can also come buy-in to tournaments ahead of time.

 You could show up right before a tournament begins and sign up then, but you may be met with a couple of lines — one to become a member and one to register for the tournament.
 Do yourself a favor and register ahead of time instead.

 2. Stay in Round Rock (not Austin) if you want to spend less time in the car

 Austin is great, but it will take you between 15 and 30 minutes to get to The Lodge if you decide to stay in the city.

 If you want to reduce your time on the road, stay in Round Rock so you’re just a few minutes away from The Lodge.

 The Lodge doesn’t serve alcohol (yet), but you can bring your own.
 If you think you’ll want a drink or two while playing, stop at a store on the way over.

 (Note: The Lodge does offer unlimited free soft drinks.)

 4. Bring a hoodie/jacket (we keep the room cold)